-In my earlier posts on traditional life insurance plans, I have tried to make simple excel models to demonstrate that traditional life insurance plans make for poor insurance and investment products.
-Such plans should be strictly avoided.
+In my many posts on traditional life insurance plans, I have tried to make simple excel models to demonstrate that the traditional life insurance plans make for poor insurance and investment products and that such plans should be strictly avoided.

 In this post, I will demonstrate why endowment insurance plans are bad without using any excel model.

 In this post, when I use the term endowment plans, I am referring to the traditional endowment life insurance plans.
 It includes both participating and non-participating traditional plans.

 In addition, I do not intend to discredit any profession.
 There are good people and bad people in every profession.

 1. You may remain underinsured with endowment plans